bbids/todo-CLI/README.md

     todo set .

-You can also use an absolute path as well.
+You can otherwise use an absolute path.
+Use the config command below, to get all the todo file paths.

 Use get command to get the location of the todo file being focused at the moment.